SEO Progress Tracking: A Comprehensive Guide

 In GA4, all conversions are called events.
 By setting up events that correspond to your business goals, you can focus on the aspects that matter to you most.
 For example, you can track purchases, sign-ups, downloads, etc.

-To track conversions for existing events, go to Engagement > Conversions.
-Here, you can see each tracked event alongside metrics like conversion, total users, and total revenue ( if you’ve received more than one event with that name).
+To track conversions for existing events, go to Engagement > Events.
+Here, you can see each tracked event alongside important metrics like event count, total users, and total revenue.

 Enter a name for your custom event and configure your conditions.
 That’s it!
 You can now track conversions for this specific event in the Conversions tab mentioned earlier.